MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-known-issues.md

 When a Windows endpoint, like a Windows 10/11 device joins an Active Directory Domain, a computer account is automatically created.

+Machine authentication happens when:

-Machine authentication occurs when on-premises resources, like file shares, printers, applications, and web sites are accessed using Active Directory computer accounts instead of users.
-Machine authentication happens when administrators or application developers configure on-premises resource access using machine accounts instead of users or user groups.
+- On-premises resources, like file shares, printers, applications, and web sites, are accessed using AD computer accounts instead of users.
+- Administrators or application developers configure on-premises resource access using machine accounts instead of users or user groups.

 Cloud native endpoints are joined to Azure AD, and don't exist in Active Directory.
-So, cloud native endpoints don't support Active Directory machine authentication.
-Strictly configuring access to on-premises file shares, applications, or services using only Active Directory machine accounts will fail on cloud native endpoints.
+So, cloud native endpoints don't support AD machine authentication.
+Strictly configuring access to on-premises file shares, applications, or services using only AD machine accounts will fail on cloud native endpoints.

 ### Switch to user-based authentication

-- Don't use machine authentication for any new projects in your organization.
+- When creating new projects, don't use machine authentication.
 It's not common or a recommended practice, but it's something you need to know and be aware.
-- Review your environment and identify any applications and services that use machine authentication.
+- Review your environment and identify any applications and services that currently use machine authentication.
 Then, change the access to user-based authentication or service account-based authentication.

 > [!IMPORTANT]
-> The Azure AD Connect device writeback feature does not create equivalent AD computer accounts in the on-premises AD domain.
-The devices created in Active Directory because of device writeback do not support on-premises machine authentication.
+> The Azure AD Connect device writeback feature tracks devices that are registered in Azure AD.
+These devices are shown in on-premises AD as registered devices.
 >
+> Azure AD Connect device writeback doesn't create identical AD computer accounts in the on-premises AD domain.
+These writeback devices don't support on-premises machine authentication.
+>
-> For information on scenarios supported with Device Writeback refer to - [Azure AD Connect: Enabling device writeback](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-device-writeback).
+> For information on scenarios supported with device writeback, go to [Azure AD Connect: Enabling device writeback](/azure/active-directory/hybrid/how-to-connect-device-writeback).

 ### Common services that use machine accounts